ike-grl/dotfiles/nvim/README.md

     │   ├── theme.lua        # For Gruvbox, the 🐐
     │   ├── transparent.lua  # For transparent backgrounds, so I can copy code easier
     │   ├── treesitter.lua   # For code
-    │   └── webdevicons.lua  # For aesthetics
+    │   ├── webdevicons.lua  # For code
-    ├── plugins.lua  # Sets up plugins
+    │   └── whichkey.lua     # For reminding me to actually use the keybinds I wrote ├── plugins.lua  # Sets up plugins
     └── vimopts.lua  # All my random vim options and mappings
 ```